EPIC WORK

 EPIC launched the Kansas Teacher Retention Initiative in the summer of 2021.
 This initiative focuses on measuring, understanding, interpreting, and disseminating data-driven insights regarding the driving factors of teacher retention within school districts and across the State of Kansas.

-2023 Kansas Teacher Retention Initiative
+2023 Kansas Teacher Retention Survey

 Key Findings